jnand/cortland-guide/pages/gnupg.md

 1. `❯ mkdir ~/gpgtmp`
 2. `❯ chmod 0700 ~/gpgtmp`
-3. `❯ gpg --homedir ~/gpgtmp --import private.gpg-key public.gpg-key`
+3. `❯ gpg --homedir ~/gpgtmp --import private-key.gpg public-key.gpg`
 4. `❯ gpg --homedir ~/gpgtmp --keyring ~/.gnupg/pubring.kbx --edit-key AA78C02FE62BF171`

-This will load the keys into a temporary keyring for creating new subkeys -- this is so we don't accidentally reintroduce the master key into our primary keyring (`~/.gnupg`).
+This will load the keys into a temporary keyring for performing management functions -- this is so we don't accidentally reintroduce the master key into our primary keyring (`~/.gnupg`).